dlebauer/ecological-forecasting-workflows-draft/Proposed_paper_structure.md

 * Data as outputs from models and analyses
  * Metadata etc..
  * What to do about probabilistic data
+ * Also how to visualize and communicate uncertainty
 * Propose an example data conventions to enable more widespread adoption and interoperability

 ## Modularity and Interoperability